petmat/less-code-is-more/src/pages/utility-types-part2/index.md

 ### ...

-Not really even an TypeScript feature but ECMAScript, the **rest operator** can be used to store all the arguments after the `...` operator into a single paramter.
+Not even a TypeScript feature but ECMAScript, the **rest operator** can be used to store all the arguments after the `...` operator into a single parameter.
 For example:

 ```typescript
 function foo(...args: any[]) {